ILCOINDevelopmentTeam/ivmc/docs/EVMC.md

-# EVMC – Ethereum Client-VM Connector API {#mainpage}
+# IVMC – Ethereum Client-VM Connector API {#mainpage}

 **ABI version 10**

-The EVMC is the low-level ABI between Ethereum Virtual Machines (EVMs) and Ethereum Clients.
+The IVMC is the low-level ABI between Ethereum Virtual Machines (EVMs) and Ethereum Clients.
 On the EVM-side it supports classic EVM1 and [ewasm].
 On the Client-side it defines the interface for EVM implementations to access Ethereum environment and state.